nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Design considerations

-The design considerations and future are the same of that as [export](#export-feature)
+The design considerations and Planned Enhancements are the same as that of [export](#export-feature).

 --------------------------------------------------------------------------------------------------------------------